 Credit risk is the risk of financial loss associated with counterparty's inability to fulfill its payment obligations.
-The Company's credit risk is primarily attributable to cash in bank accounts, accounts receivable and forward contracts from hedging counterparties.
+The Company's credit risk is primarily attributable to cash in bank accounts, accounts receivable and forward and option contracts.

 All banking relationships are negotiated by senior management.
 The Company maintains accounts in high quality financial institutions.
 At various times, the Company's bank balances exceed insured limits.